Adelaide University

 - Course Type: Master's

-Design processes for producing medications and vaccines, food and beverages, cosmetics and textiles.
+Advance your knowledge in designing processes for the production of medications and vaccines, as well as food and beverages, cosmetics and textiles.

 Course overview